Introduction to Design Systems

 A design system defines the visual and behavioral principles of a product.
 It explains not only how things look but also how they work together.
 Each element follows the same logic, forming a shared language that helps teams create interfaces with intention and precision.
 This sense of order allows creativity to flourish within clear boundaries rather than being limited by them.

 More than a set of guidelines, a design system connects people.
-It gives designers, developers, and managers a common reference point and helps them speak the same language.
+It gives designers, developers, and product managers a common reference point and helps them speak the same language.
 It replaces confusion with clarity and allows teams to focus on solving real problems together.
 Behind every consistent product stands a shared framework built through collaboration, trust, and attention to detail.

 Details